rrohm/fx-actions/README.md

-Goal of the fx-actions project is to provide Java developers with a easy-to-use framework for implementing application logic in action classes and declaratively wiring them to an FXML UI, i.e., you create the UI with FXML, deklare the UI controls in the controller class and simply annotate them with your action class.
+Goal of the fx-actions project is to provide Java developers with a easy-to-use framework for implementing application logic in action classes and declaratively wiring them to an FXML UI, i.e., you create the UI with FXML, declare the UI controls in the controller class and simply annotate them with your action classes.
 No more writing lots of lines for creating event handlers!

 The project is open source, the code is made available under LGPL 2.1.

 How it works